Multiclass Trademark Registration

 What is a Multiclass Trademark Registration?

 As per the Nice Classification, all goods and services are divided into 45 classes.
 Out of these, classes 1-34 cover goods and classes 35-45 cover services.
-When you apply for trademark registration in India, it is essential to specify “The Class” to which you’re goods or services of your business belong.
+When you apply for trademark registration in India, it is essential to specify “The Class” to which your goods or services belong after conducting a proper trademark search.

 For example:

-For example, if a company wants its brand secured for clothing, cosmetics, and jewellery, it does not need to file three different applications.
-Instead, it can file one multiclass application covering Class 25 (clothing), Class 3 (cosmetics), and Class 14 (jewellery).
+For example, if a company wants to secure its brand for clothing, cosmetics, and jewellery, it does not need to file three separate applications.
+Instead, it can file a single multiclass application covering clothing (Class 25), cosmetics (Class 3), jewellery (Class 14), and brand names in these categories, which are typically protected through word mark registration.

 Why Should You Choose Multiclass Trademark Registration?

-Multiclass registration is useful for businesses that want to expand their brand into different fields.
+Multiclass registration is useful for businesses looking to expand their brand into new fields.
 It has several benefits, such as

-- Uniform protection: Ensures that your brand has coverage across a wide range of goods and services.
+• Uniform protection: Ensures your brand is covered across a wide range of goods and services.

 Documents Required for Multiclass Trademark Registration in India